fluxitek/builder-site/pages/index.md

 ## Introduction

-Builder is a library/framework to help you build Desktop apps.
+Builder is a library/framework to help you build Desktop measurement apps.
 It provides

 * GUI with your custom elements
  * Calibration
  * Measurement and device control / positioning